 However, that’s not how it works.
 A good-quality trauma therapy program helps you process the event.
 It could give you the tools you need to deal with the memories.
 Furthermore, you learn to cope with emotions.
 We also provide a range of additional therapeutic services, including:

 However, few people receive the help they need after a traumatic incident.
 They have to do the best they can on their own.
 Intrusive thoughts and unwelcome emotions mar your experiences.
 It becomes more and more challenging to deal with daily life.

 There’s a good chance that you received no assistance with processing the trauma.
 You’re on your own.
 Because memories and feelings can be disturbing, you need to find a way to numb yourself.
 Shutting it all off is possible with drugs or alcohol.

-Nervous system depressants not only take away physical pain, but they also slow down your brain.
-As a result, alcohol, and opioids are drugs that can help you sleep.
+Nervous system depressants not only take away physical pain but also slow down your brain.
+As a result, alcohol and opioids are drugs that can help you sleep.
 Stimulants help you get going in the morning when you have to function.
 Benzos provide the in-between relaxation that won’t come on its own.

 After a while of living like this, you don’t think you could survive without the chemical crutch.
 Your body, too, comes to rely on the chemicals.
 It’ll wake you up now with pain or similar discomforts to remind you.
 That said, there’s a way out of the vicious cycle of trauma and addiction.

-How Rehab Lets You Overcome Addiction, Traumatic Incidents, and Mental Health Concerns
+How Rehab Lets You Overcome Addiction and Trauma

 Therapists assist you with processing the event no matter how long ago it occurred.
 Besides that, they offer other treatments to help you heal.
 Examples include: